dr-morris-j/logistic-regression-with-sample-data/README.md

 ### About the model

-The logistic regression model is writted in Pytorch.
+The logistic regression model is written in Pytorch.
 The model is untrained but the code for model training and deployment is in place.